Calcium chloride: De-icing and freezing-point depression

 By depressing the freezing point of water, calcium chloride is used to prevent ice formation and is used to de-ice.
 This application consumes the greatest amount of calcium chloride.
 Calcium chloride is relatively harmless to plants and soil.
 As a de-icing agent, it is much more effective at lower temperatures than sodium chloride.
 When distributed for this use, it usually takes the form of small, white spheres a few millimeters in diameter, called prills.
-Solutions of calcium chloride can prevent freezing at temperatures as low as −52 °C (−62 °F), making it ideal for filling agricultural implement tires as a liquid ballast, aiding traction in cold climates.
+Solutions of calcium chloride can prevent freezing at temperatures as low as -52 C, making it ideal for filling agricultural implement tires as a liquid ballast, aiding traction in cold climates.

-It is also used in domestic and industrial chemical air dehumidifiers.
+Calcium chloride is also used in domestic and industrial chemical air dehumidifiers.

 Road surfacing

 Calcium chloride was sprayed on this road to prevent weathering, giving it a wet appearance even in dry weather.

 The second largest application of calcium chloride exploits its hygroscopic nature and the tackiness of its hydrates; calcium chloride is highly hygroscopic and its hydration is an exothermic process.
 A concentrated solution keeps a liquid layer on the surface of dirt roads, which suppresses the formation of dust.
-It keeps the finer dust particles on the road, providing a cushioning layer.
+The liquid layer keeps the finer dust particles on the road, providing a cushioning layer.
 If these are allowed to blow away, the large aggregate begins to shift around and the road breaks down.
 Using calcium chloride reduces the need for grading by as much as 50% and the need for fill-in materials as much as 80%.